cryptoinhero/zurbank/src/zurbank/doc/rpc-api.md

 ### omni_listblocktransactions

-Lists all Omni transactions in a block.
+Lists all Zus transactions in a block.

 **Arguments:**